ironhackbcn/lab-advance-querying-mongo/queries.md

 db.companies.find( {"number_of_employees": {$gte:100,$lt:1000}}, {name:1, _id:0, "number_of_employees":1})

-### 9. Order all the companies by their IPO valutaion_amount descendently.
+### 9. Order all the companies by their IPO valuation_amount descendently.

 <!-- Your Code Goes Here -->